benjajaja/jtug/README.md

 Go does not have tagged unions, sum types, or real enums.
 Every way to represent those concepts in go has some imperfections.
 Interfaces are the blessed way to do polymorphism in go.
+If you are not concerned about JSON, then interfaces are probably the way to go.

 Cannot unmarshal a root level tagged union
 ------------------------------------------